 Prepare the oven and cloche for baking

 1 hour before you are ready to bake the loaf, place a bread cloche on the middle rack of your oven.
 Preheat the oven and cloche to 450 degrees.
-I found the longer I preheated the cloche for this bread, the better the collar popped up during baking.
+I found that the longer I preheated the cloche for this bread, the better the collar popped up during baking.

 Remove the cloche from the oven and place the lid and base on a pot holder or heavy towel to protect the surface and the cloche from cracking due to extreme temperature change.